If you want to change your corporate game, subscribe here. I promise no spam,

 As much as I appreciate employers talking about diversity training and manager training, I believe it is our individual careers and we shouldn’t wait for our managers to take notice of us.
 We should not wait for the company to open up a new position because it will be filled by the time they do.
 That new position should be filled by YOU!

 The goal of HRNasty is to provide you with the knowledge and tools needed to land the job of your dreams and above all else, to accelerate your career when you land that job.
 I will help you get the project, the promotion, transfer, or salary raise you are craving.
 Corporate ladder, meet elevator.

 Per “Who is HRNasty,” I am the fly on the wall, the guy that will give you the unfiltered RAW truth about your career.
 I never worry about being sued like your manager or HR department because I write anonymously – from behind a mask.
 If you don’t like what I have to say, build a bridge and get over it.
 I only write the truth.
 What you need to hear, not what you want to hear.

 I worked behind the HR door for over 10 years in Fortune 100 companies and over 12 years in fast-growth tech companies.
-I have participated in the discussions and been part of the decisions that shaped and guided your career.
+In that time, I have participated in the discussions and been part of the decisions that shaped and guided your career.
 I know how your manager thinks.
-I know what they are willing to share with you and what they are NOT willing to share.
+More importantly, I know what they are NOT willing to share.
+I know this because these conversations happen behind closed doors.
 More than likely, you didn’t even know that these conversations were happening.